Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Method

 \subsection{Modeling}

 The error detection problem can be cast as a binary classification task, where the positive class denotes annotation errors.
 An error is defined as an annotation that violates annotation guidelines, as established by an expert auditor.
-To tackle this classification task, we used XGBoost \cite{chen_xgboost_2016}, a ML algorithm known for its suitability across a diverse range of prediction tasks.
-XGBoost leverages the principle of gradient boosting, an ensemble technique that constructs a predictive model through the sequential combination of weak learners, typically decision trees.
-Initially, the algorithm produces a single prediction from a single tree.
-Subsequently, in an iterative process, new trees are generated to rectify the residuals emanating from the preceding tree models.
-These new predictions, scaled by a learning rate, incrementally adjust the previous ones, successively refining the model.
-The term “gradient” denotes the algorithm's application of gradient descent as an optimization technique to minimize the loss function, with residuals serving as the negative gradient of this loss function.
-The resulting model, a weighted summation of all models generated throughout the iterative process, represents the cumulative learning of the algorithm and typically achieves a high level of predictive performance on structured data, even compared to other state-of-the-art ML techniques \cite{shwartz-ziv_tabular_2021}.
+To tackle this classification task, we used XGBoost \cite{chen_xgboost_2016}, an ML algorithm known for its suitability across a diverse range of prediction tasks.
+XGBoost employs gradient boosting, an ensemble technique that builds a predictive model through the sequential combination of weak learners, typically decision trees.
+The process begins with a single tree making an initial prediction.
+In subsequent iterations, new trees are created to correct the residuals from the previous trees, progressively refining the model.
+The final model is a weighted sum of the trees generated during the iterative training process.
+This approach generally achieves high predictive performance on structured data, often surpassing other state-of-the-art ML techniques \cite{shwartz-ziv_tabular_2021}.

-In line with standard procedures for hyperparameter tuning, we performed randomized search over a comprehensive hyperparameter space (see SI \ref{app:hyperparameters}).
+In line with standard procedures for hyperparameter tuning, we performed randomized search over a comprehensive hyperparameter space (see SI A).
 Model performance for different hyperparameter configurations was assessed on a validation set that had not been previously used for training.
 The validation set was split off the training set such that 30\% of the data points were used for validation.
 We chose AUC as the selection criterion in order to account for the imbalanced nature of the target variable.
 The hyperparameter configuration resulting in the highest AUC on the validation set was used to retrain the model on the union of the training and validation sets.
 This final model was then evaluated on the test set.
 We report standard evaluation metrics for binary classification (AUC, accuracy, precision, and recall), based on a predicted probability score cutoff of 0.5.

 We trained four distinct error models: One specialized model for each of the three ML applications (music streaming, video streaming, and mobile applications), as well as one global, task-agnostic model trained to perform well in all three of these settings.
 The specialized models were trained, selected, and evaluated on application-specific subsets of the data (e.g., only music streaming), while the task-agnostic model was trained on the union of all datasets.